-The committee meets once per quarter and reviews the work of every student on conditional status or probation.
-A letter is sent from the Academic Vice-President/Dean to each student reviewed by the committee (normally at least one week before the beginning of the quarter) outlining the concerns of the committee and/or changes in status (placed on probation, taken off conditional status, etc.).
+The committee meets once per quarter and reviews the work of every student on probation.
+A letter is sent from the Academic Vice-President/Dean to each student reviewed by the committee (normally at least one week before the beginning of the quarter) outlining the concerns of the committee and/or changes in status (placed on probation, etc.).
 Copies of the letters are sent to the student's advisor and Registrar for the student's permanent file.